EnableX/Multiparty-Audio-Chat-Open-Source-NodeJS-Application/README.md

 RTC Applications hosted on EnableX platform run natively on supported set of web browsers without any additional plugin downloads.

-This basic Multi-Party RTC Application is generated using HTML, CSS, Bootstrap, JavaScript, jQuery, Node.js and EnxRtc (The EnableX Web Toolkit).
+This basic Multi-Party RTC Application is developed using HTML, CSS, Bootstrap, JavaScript, jQuery, Node.js and EnxRtc (The EnableX Web Toolkit).

 > The details of the supported set of web browsers can be found here:
 > https://developer.enablex.io/video/browser-compatibility-of-enablex-video/